WHAT ARE THE DIVISION 22 STANDARDS?

 The following resources have been developed by ODE to support districts in completing the 2021 Division 22 Assurances Process:

-- Translated versions of the Community Report Template *New for 2021
+Instructions for Using Translated Versions of the Community Report Template

 Please direct any questions regarding Division 22 and the Division 22 Assurances Process to